-tions of ethical conduct do you see around the initial hiring of appropriately handled, in your mind?
-What is it a about Wally's One Rule that could lead to ethical problems? u react to Chuck's comment about inflating the budget as a hedge oudget cuts?
-What is the difference between inflating a bu providing o contingency funds as a line item in the budget?
-Chuck's br contingency funds as a line item in the budget? other-in-law is the U.S. rep for a supplier of controls: what ethicalise?
-What is your response to Wally's justification of this appropriate to the control of the cont

-F. Is Wally justified in confronting Fred about the environmental meeting?
-Who should moderate such a meeting - a public/environmental health professional?
-Why or why not?
-A./D. Did Fred act responsibly in both (a) lining the evaporation ponds and (b) specifying cheaper controls?
-Were there any ethical dilemmas here that a public/environmenta health officer would have faced?
-E./F. While talking with Peter, Fred is inspired to make the couplings a maintenance issue specifying that the couplings should be replaced regularly: to what degree is is appropriate to convert design decisions into maintenance procedures without including operations people in the decision process?
-To what extent does this happen in other public &/or environmental health situations?
-B./G./ C. Although the chemical process was supposed to be automated, Fred allowed Manuel to volunteer to control the process manually: how was this an ethical decision?
+- Would reference to a CODE of CONDUCT have solved this problem?
+Explain: - What questions of ethical conduct do you see around the initial hiring of Fred?
+Were they appropriately handled, in your mind? - What is it about Wally's One Rule that could lead to ethical problems? - How do you react to Chuck's comment about inflating the budget as a hedge against potential budget cuts?
+What is the difference between inflating a budget & providing contingency funds as a line item in the budget? - Chuck's brother-in-law is the U.S. rep for a supplier of controls: what ethical issues does this raise?
+What is your response to Wally's justification of this approach to purchasing? - Why did Fred share his concerns with his wife?
+Was this appropriate?
+Discuss his comment that since the plant is beyond her jurisdiction it is of no concern to her? - Is Wally justified in confronting Fred about the environmental meeting?
+Who should moderate such a meeting a public/environmental health professional?
+Why or why not? - Did Fred act responsibly in both (a) lining the evaporation ponds and (b) specifying cheaper controls?
+Were there any ethical dilemmas here that a public/environmental health officer would have faced? - While talking with Peter, Fred is inspired to make the couplings a maintenance issue, specifying that the couplings should be replaced regularly: to what degree is it appropriate to convert design decisions into maintenance procedures without including operations people in the decision process?
+To what extent does this happen in other public &/or environmental health situations? - Although the chemical process was supposed to be automated, Fred allowed Manuel to volunteer to control the process manually: how was this an ethical decision?